app

 upgrade(version, baseUrl)

-method upgrades the signageOS application using version and baseUrl.
+The upgrade(version, baseUrl?) method upgrades the signageOS application using version and baseUrl.
 Platform users can install the general

 application version directly with passing just the version number.
 Optionally, the baseUrl can be passed as an argument to specify the server